 What personal information should I put in my CV?

-On Ben & I’s CV, we have our personal info on the top left corner with our photograph on the top right side.
-We list the following:
+I list my info on the top left corner with a photograph on the top right side.
+I list the following:

 - First & Last Name (This is the header – so make it a larger font)

 - Position Wanted (This is the sub-header, write Stewardess, Stewardess/Masseuse, etc.)

 *Include expiry dates for your passport(s) & visas

 *BE HONEST If you are shortlisted because you say you’re in Antibes when you are actually in Cape Town – then you are already misleading the vessel

 When you are a Greenie with no experience, what should you put on your CV?

 Below the personal details are the Objective Paragraph.
 This is your time to shine!
 Share how your previous experiences have set you up to take on this new challenge.
 Have you worked in a bar?
 Share that your boutique bar experience has provided you with excellent bespoke cocktail knowledge.
 Write out what you are looking for in an Interior Team, for example: “I am looking forward to joining a dynamic Interior team with a heavy focus on training & teamwork.”
 It is ALL about wording & being confident in your experience.

 Next, list all of your previous jobs in chronological order.